Welcome to

 Artist

-Myrtle Henry Sodhi’s multi-modal practices act as an echolocator which invites people to locate themselves in the stories that emerge.
-As a “sankofic” storyteller she shares stories using visual, auditory, and experiential methods.
+Myrtle Henry Sodhi’s multi-modal practices act as an echolocator that invites people to locate themselves, their stories, and pathways for self-recovery.
+As a “Kwik Kwak” storyteller and researcher she shares stories using visual, auditory, and experiential methods that support liberatory outcomes for Black women leaders and equity deserving folk.
 She is a new world creator who supports others in their own re-creation efforts.

-Myrtle grounds her practice through rituals of “rememory” where her inherited role as a “sankofic” storyteller acts as a point where the past is accessed to support re-envisioning for the future.
-She is able to reclaim the Afro-Caribbean Indigenous role of the artist as a facilitator that supports relationships with ancestry, community, Spirit, the body, and the natural world.
+Myrtle grounds her practice through rituals of “rememory” where her inherited role as a “Kwik Kwak” storyteller acts as a point where the past is accessed to support re-envisioning for the future.
+Through this role she supports others with connecting to ancestry, community, Spirit, the body, and the natural world.

 CV